peterhyun/ClothSimulation/Readme.md

 cd Build
 cmake -G "Visual Studio 16 2019" ..
 ```
-Furthermore, within the Visual Studio 2019 IDE the .obj file in ```Glitter/Assets``` had to be excluded from the project, and the ```Treat Warning As Errors``` had to be unticked in the project file property settings for building the Assimp library.
+Furthermore, within the Visual Studio 2019 IDE, the .obj file in ```Glitter/Assets``` had to be excluded from the project, and the ```Treat Warning As Errors``` had to be unticked in the project file property settings for building the Assimp library.

 ![TreatWarningAsErrors](screenshots/DoNotTreatWarningsAsErrors.JPG)
 ![ExcludeFromBuilding](screenshots/Capture_ExcludeFromProject.JPG)